-Be sure to subscribe to my channel, I post live Q&A videos every Tuesday and uploaded videos every Thursday.
+Be sure to subscribe to my channel, I upload new videos every Thursday.
 If you aren't subscribed, you're missing out on loads of fun!

 Then watch the video on YouTube here, or click and watch below: